2025 North Indian Ocean cyclone season: Deep Depression BOB 07

 On 30 September, an upper air cyclonic circulation formed over the east-central Bay of Bengal at 1430 IST.
 Under its influence, a low pressure area formed over the west-central Bay of Bengal at 1730 IST.
 The next day, 1 October, at 05:30 IST, it became well marked over the same region.
 By 11:30 IST, it had concentrated into a depression, moving north-northwestwards about 400 km east-southeast of Vishakhapatnam.
-The system moved in the same direction at a speed of 10 km/h and intesified into a deep depression by 23:30 IST, and was about 300 km east-southeast of Vishakhapatnam.
+The system moved in the same direction at a speed of 10 km/h and intensified into a deep depression by 23:30 IST, and was about 300 km east-southeast of Vishakhapatnam.
 BOB 07 triggered flooding and landslides, killing 61 in Nepal, 48 in West Bengal, Odisha, and Andhra Pradesh, India, and another in Wangdue Phodrang, Bhutan, with many more missing, including two in Bhutan.
 At least 24 of the deaths in West Bengal occurred in the Darjeeling hills area.
 BOB 07 produced a rare blizzard that impacted Nepal, causing the death of a climber on Mera Peak.
 On October 10, a joint report by Nepal's Ministry of Physical Infrastructure Development and the Ministry of Energy, Drinking Water and Irrigation of Koshi Province stated that the two-day disaster caused over Rs2.06 billion ($14.4 million USD) in damage to public infrastructure, including losses of more than Rs1.98 billion to bridges and roads.
-On November 4, the District Administration Office reported that floods and landslides on October 4 and 5 caused property damage of over Rs11.81 billion ($83 million USD) and damaged bridges, buildings, and agriculture and livestock sectors.
+On 4 November, the District Administration Office reported that floods and landslides on October 4 and 5 caused property damage of over Rs11.81 billion ($83 million USD) and damaged bridges, buildings, and agriculture and livestock sectors.

 Severe Cyclonic Storm Shakhti

 Cyclone Shakhti originated from a well-marked area of low pressure, associated with the remnants of BOB 06, at the north-east Arabian Sea on 30 September 2025.
-By 1 October, the system developed into a depression due to favourable conditions such as the mid-level wind shear being low to moderate (5-10 knots) and warm sea surface temperatures (28-29°C).
+By 1 October, the system developed into a depression due to favourable conditions such as the mid-level wind shear being low to moderate (5-10 knot) and warm sea surface temperatures (28-29 °C).
 These suitable conditions remained, causing the system to intensify into a deep depression at 23:30 IST on 2 October and to intensify into a Cyclonic Storm named Shakhti on 3 October 11:30 IST.
+(Note: The name Shakhti (Sinhala: ශක්ති, [ʃakti]) was contributed by Sri Lanka and means "strength, power" in Sinhala.)
 Shakhti moved west-southwestward due to prevailing east-northeasterlies in the middle-upper tropospheric levels, with cyclone-force winds.
 On 7 October 2025, Shakhti dissipated off the coast of Oman.
 The remnants persisted for a time, sporadically generating convective bursts throughout the next few days.
-The name Shakhti means "strength" or "power" in Sanskrit, and it was contributed by Sri Lanka.